Skip to content

 Moving the chat window

-You can drag the chat window to any position on your screen.
+You can drag the chat window to any position on your screen on desktop and laptop computers.
 Simply click and hold the purple header bar (the cursor changes to a grab hand ✋) and drag it wherever you like.
 This is useful if the default position is overlapping content you need to see.

 Your session and using HelperBee across devices